core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * the human readable name of the parameter,
 * the short name as used in query parameters or target attributes,
 * indication of whether it can be passed as a query parameter at registration of endpoints, as a query parameter in lookups, or be expressed as a target attribute,
-* validity requirements if any, and
+* validity requirements if any,
+* a description,
-* a description.
+* and a link to reference documentation.

 The query parameter MUST be both a valid URI query key {{RFC3986}} and a token as used in {{RFC8288}}.